lambe-lang/specification/README.md

     def empty = self value unbox
 }

-impl forall a b. for ClosableCollection a b {
+impl forall a b.
+ClosableCollection a b {
     sig (,) : self -> a -> self
     def (,) a = ClosableCollection $ self value add a